 Documentation plays an important role in achieving good software testing.
 In the documentation, we are including details like project requirements and specifications, designs, basic business rules, inspection reports, configurations, test planning, test cases, bug reporting, user manual, etc.

-Using test case documentation will easy to estimate the testing efforts that will need to be spent with test tracking and tracing requirements.
+Using test case documentation will easy to estimate the testing efforts that will need to be spent on test tracking and tracing requirements.
 Some of the applied documentation associated with software testing is listed below:

 19)What makes a good test engineer?